isomerpages/moe-yewteepri/index.md

       alt: Image alt text
   - infopic:
       title: Yew Tee Primary School Open House 2023
-      description: "We are delighted to host the Open House in May and meet families in the neighbourhood in person. "
+      description: We are delighted to host the Open House in May and meet families in the neighbourhood in person.
       button: Click to see the highlights
       url: https://www.instagram.com/p/CssMADHP3wv/?igshid=Y2I2MzMwZWM3ZA==
       image: /images/2023 open house.JPG